All Episodes

 We're electing a businessman who hopefully can take this country and turn around a little bit.

-So those are my comments, and uh if not that wall it's been around for years.
+And if about that wall, it's been around for years.

 Well, you're right.

-So they're happy to big play hardball on the northern border and let everybody walk in across the southern border.
+So they're happy to play hardball on the northern border and let everybody walk in across the southern border.

-There's nothing very principled in what the Republican Party has been doing for the last uh for this century, basically, where it's been promising to get tough on debt and it doesn't, where it's been promising uh to uh seriously wage wars to win and it doesn't, uh where it's been promising to crack down on illegal immigration for the purposes of getting elected.
+But just to go back to what you were saying about principles, John, about principles, there's nothing very principled in what the Republican Party has been doing for the last, for this century, basically, where it's been promising to get tough on debt and it doesn't, where it's been promising to seriously wage wars to win, and it doesn't, where it's been promising to crack down on illegal immigration for the purposes of getting elected.

 There's nothing principled.

-And that's what's there's been too much of that, and there's nothing very principled.
+And that's what's there's been too much of that.

-What's the point of sticking to your principles uh when Donald Trump comes along when you don't stick to your principles, when you vote for things like a corrupt IRS, when you vote to give a corrupt IRS that targets your supporters that consciously targets your supporters and stonewalls producing any information for Congress, and you and you vote to give the IRS the power to confiscate people's passports.
+When you vote for things like a corrupt IRS, when you vote to give a corrupt IRS that targets your supporters, that consciously targets your supporters and stonewalls producing any information for Congress.

 It's not an abstraction.

-Uh and this is there's been too much of this stuff.
+And there's been too much of this stuff.

-Uh and John is absolutely right.
+And John is absolutely right.

 There's nothing principled.